 It’s 2015, WiFi access is everywhere and chances are you’re taking advantage of public WiFi in coffee shops, bookstores, and hotels.
-Because of this increase in WiFi growth, 271% from 2013 and an estimated 4 million business locations worldwide with WiFi hotspots, you can never be too careful when it comes to free WiFi usage.
+The iPass Wi-Fi Growth Map shows an increase of 271% from 2013 and an estimated 4 million business locations worldwide with WiFi hotspots, you can never be too careful when it comes to free WiFi usage.

 Every year the public demand for Wi-Fi increases, whether that be from individuals on their mobile devices or businesspeople trying to connect on laptops while away from the office.
 With this increase in growth can come an increase in vulnerabilities for those using public WiFi.
 Our partners at ESET listed some security measures we think are helpful to know: